 We practice Annual Performance Appraisal to evaluate each and every employee and target their relevant skill development needs to improve their efficiency and productivity.
-We provide appropriate in-house training and external training to assist our employees to perform their jobs and excel in their abilities as well as equipped them with the right skills to assume higher roles of responsibilities as part of their career development.
-During the financial period, the Company has conducted 1 in-house training for directors and Management team while some employees have attended various external trainings/seminars in areas such as management of building strata titles, GHG introduction & implementation, Malaysian Financial Reporting Standard Application, Companies Act 2016 in issuance of shares & other securities and economic outlook report for Chief Financial Officer.
+We provide appropriate in-house training and external training to assist our employee to perform their jobs and excel in their abilities as well as equipped them with the right skills to assume higher roles of responsibilities as part of their career development.
+During the financial year, the Company has conducted 1 in-house training for our Directors and Management team while some employees have attended various external trainings/ seminars in areas such as presentation of Financial Statements by the Malaysian Accounting Standards Board, anatomy of a company, roles & responsibilities of Company Secretary, key role-players in a Company involving Directors, Officers, Shareholders and Auditors, management of company meetings, navigating compliance and key offences under Companies Act 2016 and integrity and code of ethics of a contractor.